ravendb/docs/version_2/docs/Intro/index.markdown

 After reading this, you will be familiar with:-
 * What RavenDB is and the philosophy behind it
-* Understanding the key components of RavenDB
+* The key components of RavenDB
 * How RavenDB helps avoid common data access problems
 * How to start using it inside Visual Studio